Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-04-19-what-not-to-do-at-the-theatre.md

 ---
 layout: post
-title: 'What Not To Do At The Theatre'
+title: "What Not To Do At The Theatre"
 date: 19-Apr-2015
 categories: tbd
 ---